Man charged with threatening Quebec mosque shooter ordered to leave Canada

 Quebec court Judge Alain Morand agreed Friday to the joint recommendation by Crown and defence lawyers.

-Ben-Faras will not be allowed come to Canada for three years unless he is accompanied by a peace officer or a border agent and he is also prohibited from trying to contact Bissonnette or his relatives.
+Ben-Faras will not be allowed to come to Canada for three years unless he is accompanied by a peace officer or a border agent and he is also prohibited from trying to contact Bissonnette or his relatives.

 Ben-Faras, who is of Moroccan descent and has Italian nationality, pleaded guilty Thursday to uttering death threats against Bissonnette.